History of the Jews in Cyprus: Today

 Also in 2005, the local Jewish community inaugurated the island's first synagogue (Larnaca Synagogue), a mikveh, a Jewish cemetery, and started a Jewish learning program in Larnaca.
 (The cemetery was established on land that had been used by the late 1800s / early 1900s settlers and although there were earlier graves, only a few were legible or identifiable - these were all post-1900).
 Since a Cypriot wine is mentioned in the Talmud as a necessary ingredient for the holy incense, the community began overseeing the production of a kosher wine (made of a Cabernet Sauvignon-Grenach Noir blend) at the Lambouri winery in Kato Platres in 2008.
 As of 2016, the Jewish community of Cyprus has opened Jewish centres in Larnaca, Nicosia, Lemesos, Paphos and Ayia Napa, offering educational programs for adults, a kindergarten, and a day school.
 The Rabbinate is planning to establish a new larger community centre with a museum about the History of the Jews in Cyprus and a library.

 In 2011, Archbishop Chrysostomos II of Cyprus met with the Chief Rabbi of Israel and signed a declaration affirming the illegitimacy of the doctrine of collective Jewish guilt for the killing of Jesus, repudiating the idea as a prejudice that is "incompatible with the teaching of the Holy scriptures".

 In 2018, the Jewish population of Cyprus was estimated at around 6,500.
 By April 2024 the Jewish population in Cyprus has expanded further, with Israelis alone numbering 12,000 according to a report on Israel's KAN public news channel.
 This report mentions three waves of Israeli migration to the island: the first during the COVID pandemic, the second as a consequence of Israel's political unrest due to the judicial reform attempt in 2023, and the third one in late 2023 - early 2024 following the October 7 attacks and the ensuing Gaza war.
 Some 800 Israeli families are said to be living in Limassol, and 400 families in Larnaca.

+In May 2026, several Israelis were assaulted in Nicosia, one of whom reportedly sustained an ear injury.
+Police arrested two suspects- men of Syrian origins.